danielalvarezsarroca/SBC_Rule_Based_System/README.md

-# README — Cómo ejecutar el sistema en CLIPS
+# README — How to Run the System in CLIPS

-## Requisitos
+## Requirements
 - CLIPS
-- Todos los archivos `.clp` en el mismo directorio.
+- All `.clp` files must be in the same directory.

 ---

-## Ejecución estándar (flujo completo interactivo)
+## Standard Execution (full interactive flow)

-1) Abrir CLIPS en la carpeta del proyecto.
+1) Open CLIPS in the project folder.
-2) Cargar los módulos en este orden (el orden importa):
+2) Load the modules in this order (the order matters):

     (load "main.clp")
     (load "recap_info.clp")